logo

 3. Complete postdoctoral supervised experience, if necessary.

-4. Submit your application to the Board.
+4. Submit your application to the Department of Health.

 5. Pass the Washington psychology licensing exams.